5jt/dyalog-cookbook/manuscript/08-Testing.md

 It stopped in line 6.
 Obviously the call to `FailsIf` has something to do with this, and so has the `⎕TRAP` setting because apparently that’s where the “Deliberate error” comes from.

 This is indeed the case.
-All three flow-control functions, `FailIf`, `PassesIf` and `GoToTidyUp` check whether they are running in debug mode; if so, rather than return a result that indicates a failing test case, they `⎕SIGNAL 999`, which is then caught by the `⎕TRAP`, which in turn first prints `⍝ Deliberate error` to the session and then hands over control to the user.
+All three flow-control functions, `FailIf`, `PassesIf` and `GoToTidyUp` check whether they are running in debug mode; if so, rather than returning a result that indicates a failing test case, they `⎕SIGNAL 999`, which is then caught by the `⎕TRAP`, which in turn first prints `⍝ Deliberate error` to the session and then hands over control to the user.

-You can now investigate variables or start the Tracer, etc. to investigate the problem.
+You can now investigate variables or start the Tracer or take any other reasonable measure to investigate the problem.

 The difference between `Run` and `RunDebug` is the setting of the first of the two flags provided as right argument to the test function: `stopFlag`.
 This is `0` when `Run` executes the test cases, but it is `1` when `RunDebug` is in charge.
 The three flow-control functions `FailsIf`, `PassesIf` and `GoToTidyUp` all honour `stopFlag` – that’s how it works.

 Now sometimes you don’t want the test function to go to the point where the error actually appears, for example if the test function does a lot of precautioning, and you want to check this upfront because there might be something wrong with it, causing the failure.
+In such a case you want to investigate the test function as early as possible.

 Note that so far we passed a `0` as right argument to `RunDebug`.
-If we pass a `1` instead, then the test framework would stop just before executing the test case:
+If we pass a `1` instead, then the test framework would stop just before executing the actual test case:

 ~~~
       RunDebug 1
---- Test framework "Tester" version 3.6.0 from YYYY-MM-DD -------
+--- Test framework "Tester" version 3.9.0 from YYYY-MM-DD -------
 Searching for INI file Testcases.ini
   ...not found
 Searching for INI file testcases_APLTEAM2.ini